 The title of the album—a phrase originally found in a decades-old beauty ad—is presented as a statement but taken by Milligan with a healthy amount of skepticism.
 Musically, the idea is further considered in the contrast of untreated, in-situ recordings of chimes and kalimba with more heavily processed pieces comprised of interwoven overtones.
 At nearly twenty minutes long, “Sternal Sky,” the album’s finale, appropriately synthesizes what has come before in a gauzy, homespun glow.

 Nature Always Needs Improving is a refinement of some ideas and an exploration of others.
-Inspired by artists like Philip Corner, Federico Durand, and Steve Roden, it was equally influenced by rural excursions, house sounds, and afternoons spent with dogs.
+Inspired by artists like Federico Durand, Chihei Hatakeyama, and Philip Corner, it was equally influenced by rural excursions, house sounds, and afternoons spent with dogs.
 Mastered by Taylor Deupree.
 Limited to 100 LPs, comes with a two-sided insert and download code.
 Happily presented as a co-release with Gertrude Tapes.